JanHryb/node-passport-local-mysql/README.md

 $ npm install
 ```

-create .env file and following variables: 'PORT' and 'SESSION_SECRET'
+create .env file and variables in it: 'PORT' and 'SESSION_SECRET'
 example:

 ```